GlowskiBroski/PhoenixClient/README.md

 The client has 2 GUIs

 1) The Module GUI.
 Modules can be enabled/disabled in this menu.
-(Default Keybind: RSHIFT)
+(Default Keybind: RCTRL)
 ![Screenshot](pictures/mainGUI.jpg)

 2) The HUD GUI.
-HUD elements can be dragged around, pinned, and edited (Default Keybind: /)
+HUD elements can be dragged around, pinned, and edited (Default Keybind: RALT)
 ![Screenshot](pictures/hudGUI.jpg)